 Pembroke House

-We share our building, our mission and our history with Pembroke House, a centre for social action and residential community of volunteers.
-Our parish priest, Mother Ellen, is the Warden of Pembroke House.
+As St Christopher’s Church we share our building, our history and our mission with Pembroke House, a centre for social action and residential community of volunteers.
+Our Vicar, Mother Ellen, is the Warden of Pembroke House.

 History